demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 For the first fetch, the integration will fetch incidents that were created 10 minutes earlier.
 After that, the integration will fetch incidents created after the timestamp of the last fetch.

-Note:
+**look-back parameter note**:
-In case the **lookback** parameter is initialized with '0' and during that time incidents were fetched, if changing the look back to a number that is greater > 0, then in the initial fetching there could be incidents duplications.
+In case the **look-back** parameter is initialized with a certain value and during a time that incidents were fetched, if changing the look back to a number that is greater than the previous value, then in the initial incident fetching there will be incidents duplications.
-If the integration was already set with look back > 0 in the first place, then those incident duplications would not occur.
+If the integration was already set with look back > 0, and the look-back is not being increased at any point of time, then those incident duplications would not occur.

 ## Configure Incident Mirroring
 **This feature is compliant with XSOAR version 6.0 and above.**